neulwing/Kozakura35/README.md

 ## TODO
 ### Current Priorities
-- Make the case thinner, and increase the tolerance between case and plate to 0.4-0.5mm
+- Make the case thinner, and increase the tolerance between case and plate to 0.5mm per side.
+This will stop the case and plate from rubbing against each other, causing a "creaking noise".
+This will also remove the need for sanding.
 - Finish writing README.md

 ### Stretch Goals